NFL injury research and protecting players are her life

 In her job, which she started in 2023 when the football league expanded its involvement with the NCAA’s research consortium, Langon has focused on the introduction of Guardian caps and the new kickoff rule.

 “Both have been driven by data and innovation and the work of our engineers and our epidemiologists,” she said.
-“They put in so much work to help us make those decisions on using the physician-prescribed Guardian caps for helmets and the new kick off rules.”
+“They put in so much work to help us make those decisions on using the NFL-mandated Guardian caps for helmets and the new kick off rules.”

 The Guardian caps are soft-shell helmet covers designed to lessen the impact of hits to the players’ heads during plays.
 The cap can absorb at least 10% of the force of a hit, according to NFL Chief Medical Officer Dr. Allen Sills, Langon’s boss.
 They are required by players during training camp but are exempt from wearing them if they select one of the six new helmet models that provide equal or better protection, according to the league and the NFL Players Association.